sandredd/cs404.1-1/final/fuzzy-search.md

     FuzzySearch.indexOf("A.AC.ATG", "ACT");   // 2 because ACT matches AC.
     FuzzySearch.indexOf("ACT.G.CA", "GGAC")); // 3 because GGAC matches .G.C

-Note: one method to solve this is to use regular expressions.
-The textbook covers regular expressions in section 5.4.
-However, we didn't have time to cover this section in our course.
-Given what we have studied in our course, you should now have enough of an algorithmic foundation to be able to complete this problem without the use of regular expressions.
-If you know how to implement the internals of regular expressions, you may use that strategy.
-Obviously, you may not use regular expressions from Java's standard library.

 If you choose to solve this problem, you'll find some starter code in the following file(s):

 - `java/src/edu/berkeley/cs/app/FuzzySearch.java`